 A. Because observation care is provided on an outpatient basis, patients usually also have co-payments for doctors’ fees and each hospital service, and they have to pay whatever the hospital charges for any routine drugs the hospital provides that they take at home for chronic conditions such as diabetes or high cholesterol.

 Observation patients cannot receive Medicare coverage for follow-up care in a nursing home, even though their doctors recommend it.
-To be eligible for nursing home coverage, seniors must have first spent at least three consecutive days (or through three midnights) as an admitted patient, not counting the day of discharge.
+To be eligible for nursing home coverage, they must have first spent at least three consecutive days (or through three midnights) as an admitted patient, not counting the day of discharge.

 Q: Why are more Medicare patients receiving observation care instead of being admitted?

-A. Medicare has strict criteria for hospital admissions and usually won’t pay anything for admitted patients who should have been in observation care.
-Partly in response to stepped up enforcement of these rules, hospitals in recent years have increased their share of observation patients.
+A. Medicare has strict criteria for admissions as an inpatient and usually won’t pay anything for admitted patients who should have been in observation care.
+Partly in response to stepped up enforcement of these rules, hospitals in recent years have been placing more patients in observation.

 Q. Will the cost of my maintenance drugs be covered when I am in the hospital?

 A. No, Medicare does not pay for these routine drugs for patients in the hospital in observation care.
-Some hospitals allow patients to bring these drugs from home.
+Some hospitals allow patients to bring these medications from home.
 Others do not, citing safety concerns.

-If you have a separate Medicare drug plan, the coverage decision will be up to the insurer.
+If you have a separate Medicare Part D drug plan, the coverage decision will be up to the insurer.
 If the plan covers your maintenance drugs at home and agrees to cover them in the hospital, it will only pay prices negotiated by the plan with drug companies and in-network pharmacies.
 Most hospital pharmacies are out-of-network.
-So even if your drug plan covers these drugs, you may be left paying most of the bill.
+So even if your plan covers these drugs, you may be left paying most of the bill.
 However, you can ask hospitals if they would consider waiving the charges.

 Q: How do I know if I’m an observation patient and can I change my status?